 The program places an emphasis on the development of students’ perspectives on a variety of social and cultural issues to help understand the strong ties among the mass media, governments, non-governmental organizations, and business communities in the global society.

-In today’s global society, graduates need to be ready to “hit the ground running” as soon as they complete their education.
-With a focus on practical skills used in effective business communication such as negotiation, survey, research, interpreting, and presentation, graduates can put their education to immediate use in any corporation or organization.
+In today’s global society, graduates need to be ready to hit the ground running as soon as they complete their education.
+With a focus on practical skills used in effective business communication such as negotiation, research, interpreting, and presentation, graduates can put their education to immediate use in any corporation or organization.

 In the age of mass communication and social media, citizens are expected to critically evaluate the contents of mass media, form rational opinions regarding public issues, and engage with the public with their viewpoints.
-This is known as “media literacy.”
-Nowadays, moreover, opinions expressed on the web in blogs, tweets, and web news sites are becoming as important as newspaper editorials or commentaries in TV news.
+Moreover, opinions expressed on the web in blogs, tweets, and web news sites are becoming as important as newspaper editorials or commentaries in TV news.
 In this program, students learn “web literacy” in addition to “media literacy,” in order to work as communication experts in contemporary society.

 AIU’s Global Communication Practices (GCP) is designed to train communication professionals capable of working in, and communicating across, different languages and cultures － in the areas of public relations, journalism, and organizational (business) communication.

 Embedded throughout our curriculum, therefore, are dynamic, cross-cultural and cross-linguistic perspectives which go beyond the technical and theoretical exercises of learning.
 This is crucial, since certain types of professional communication that work in one culture may not resonate in different cultural contexts.

 Our teaching faculty draw from extensive professional experiences in corporate communication, journalism and interpretation, (and advertising and PR) all within multi-cultural settings.
 And to this diverse expertise, students－who themselves come with multi-cultural backgrounds－richly contribute to the vibrant learning environment.